Student

 Undergraduate Research Apprentice

-Jasmine Griffiths (she/her) is a first-year undergraduate student at UC Berkeley majoring in Integrative Biology and African American Studies, with a possible minor in Race and the Law.
-She is primarily interested in the Black experience in education and the healthcare system, and how portrayals of people of color in mainstream media influence the reverberations of social justice initiatives.
-Her past work has been centered around advocacy and creating and brainstorming curricula to highlight the ethics of care for underrepresented communities in medicine.
-Last...
+Jasmine Griffiths (she/her) is a third-year undergraduate student at the University of California, Berkeley double-majoring in Integrative Human Biology and African American Studies.
+Jasmine’s participation in the Black Lives at Cal (BLAC) Research Initiative is deeply influenced by her interests in the Black experience in education and healthcare, and her desire to make a positive impact in both fields.
+Her past work has been centered around advocacy and creating and brainstorming curricula to highlight the ethics of care for underrepresented communities in...

 Undergraduate Research Apprentice